8. Bulk prompts

 classify_payees(sample_list)

-Before we loop through our payees, let’s add a couple libraries that will let us avoid hammering Groq and keep tabs on our progress.
+Let’s add a couple libraries to our imports cell that will let us avoid hammering Hugging Face and keep tabs on our progress.

 import time

-That batching trick can then be fit into a new function that will accept a big list of payees and classify them batch by batch.
+We can fit this approach into a new function that will accept a big list of payees and classify them batch by batch.

-"""Split the provided list of names into batches and classify with our LLM them one by one."""
+"""Split the provided list of names into batches and classify with our LLM one by one."""

 # Create a place to store the results